yuanhang/yuanhang.github.com/source/_posts/2013-07-22-blog-on-a-new-machine-using-octopress-and-github-pages.markdown

 need to do is refresh the URL in your browser.
 ##Deploy it to github pages
     rake deploy
+##Push your new blog to source
+`rake deploy` only push the generated website to "master" branch of the remote octopress repository.
+It will not automatically add your new post to your local/remote repository.
+To save the new blog, you will need to add it to git, and then push it to remote "source".
+    git add .
+    git ci -am "add new post"
+    git push

 Go and check it!